imoraes2006/wasm/README.md

 There are two example web pages for testing using ccall and cwrap

 On a Mac you can use the following to serve up both these pages.
-Look at Browser Console to see output.
+Look at Chrome's Browser Console to see output.
+For other platforms, fire up your favorite web server and then test using Chrome or your favorite browser.

 ```python -m SimpleHTTPServer 8000```